Alexie Guay

-Alexie Guay (born January 8, 2001) is a Canadian ice hockey defenceman, currently signed to the New York Sirens of the Professional Women's Hockey League (PWHL) as a reserve player.
+Alexie Guay (born January 8, 2001) is a Canadian ice hockey defenceman, currently signed to the Ottawa Charge of the Professional Women's Hockey League (PWHL) as a reserve player.

 Playing career

 Guay played on boys' teams until the end of peewee AAA, notably serving as team captain of the Harfangs du Triolet.

 She began her high school with the women's ice hockey team of Stanstead College, playing under head coach Sarah Vaillancourt.
 As a senior, she transferred to the North American Hockey Academy (NAHA) and played with NAHA White in the Junior Women's Hockey League (JWHL).
 She finished the 2018–19 JWHL season averaging a point-per-game.

 In 2019, she begin attending Boston College and joined the college's women's ice hockey program.
 She scored 19 points in 36 games in her rookie NCAA year, third among all rookie NCAA defenders, and was named to the Hockey East All-Rookie Team.
 After four seasons with the Eagles, Guay transferred to Clarkson for her fifth and final year of eligibility.

 Following her college career, Guay declared for, but went undrafted in, the 2024 PWHL draft.
 She then signed with Modo Hockey of the SDHL for the 2024-25 season.
 After the SDHL season finished, Guay was signed by the New York Sirens as a reserve player.